 Participants.
-We recruited 258 participants ($M{age} = 31.70, SD = 9.35$; female=37%) via Amazon's Mechanical Turk using an announcement that offered to pay participants \$0.36 and required that they be located in the United States.
+We recruited 258 participants ( $M{\rm age} = 31.70$ , SD = 9.35; female = 37%) via Amazon's Mechanical Turk using an announcement that offered to pay participants \$0.36 and required that they be located in the United States.
 Workers on Amazon's Mechanical Turk were excluded from participating in the study if they participated in a related previous study.
 Based on pilot testing we aimed to recruit 260 participants so as to have sufficient statistical power.
-We analyzed this data after all participants had completed the study, and we report all measures and manipulations.
+We analyzed these data after all participants had completed the study, and we report all measures and manipulations.

 Design.
 Participants were randomly assigned to be a buyer or a seller in a hypothetical car negotiation.
-Participants in the Palterer condition (N=130) were told that they listed their car on eBay.com, that their car has two small dents, that it drives smoothly on the highway, and that it needed a mechanic twice in the last four months because the car would not start (See supplemental materials for full study materials).
+Participants in the Palterer condition (N = 130) were told that they listed their car on eBay.com, that their car has two small dents, that it drives smoothly on the highway, and that it needed a mechanic twice in the last four months because the car would not start (see supplemental materials for full study materials).
 These participants were then told that a potential buyer emailed them and asked if the car had any dents or engine or performance problems.
 Participants were then asked, "If you were unwilling to tell the potential buyer something that you knew to be untrue-but you wanted to sell the car for the most money possible-which of the following would you reply to the potential buyer?"
-(1=The car has two small dents (the size of a dime) on the back bumper.
+(1 = The car has two small dents (the size of a dime) on the back bumper.
 The car drives very smoothly on the highway and is very responsive; just last week it started up with no problems when the temperature was freezing.
-2=The car has two small dents (the size of a dime) on the back bumper.
+2 = The car has two small dents (the size of a dime) on the back bumper.
 Twice in the last 4 months the car would not start and both times I had to have a mechanic fix it.)
 The first response option involves a palter because it aims to lead the buyer to believe that there are no mechanical problems.
 The second response is truthful because it transparently discloses that there are mechanical problems.
-78% of participants (N=102) indicated that the paltering response would yield them the greater monetary amount.
-The 22% of participants (N=28) who chose the more truthful response were asked the same question again.
-Nearly 80 percent of these participants (N=22) switched their answer and chose to palter in the negotiation after being prompted to read the question again.
+78% of participants (N = 102) indicated that the paltering response would yield them the greater monetary amount.
+The 22% of participants (N = 28) who chose the more truthful response were asked the same question again.
+Nearly 80% of these participants (N = 22) switched their answer and chose to palter in the negotiation after being prompted to read the question again.
 The remaining six participants who indicated that the truthful response would be in their best monetary interest were then asked to imagine the scenario in which they had responded with the palter.
-All participants in the Palterer condition were told that the potential buyer replied to the participant's palter by stating that he/she will buy the car at the listed price and that the buyer left the negotiation with no knowledge of the car's mechanical problems.
-Participants then indicated how honest (1=Not at all honest, 7=Very honest), trustworthy (1=Not at all trustworthy, 7=Very trustworthy), and deceptive (1=Not at all deceptive, 7=Very deceptive) they, the seller of the car, were.
+All participants in the Palterer condition were told that the potential buyer replied to the participant's palter by stating that he or she will buy the car at the listed price and that the buyer left the negotiation with no knowledge of the car's mechanical problems.
+Participants then indicated how honest $(1 = not \ at \ all \ honest, 7 = very \ honest)$ , trustworthy $(1 = not \ at \ all \ trustworthy, 7 = very \ trustworthy)$ , and deceptive $(1 = not \ at \ all \ deceptive, 7 = very \ deceptive)$ they, the seller of the car, were.